Deep Transcranial Magnetic Stimulation (dTMS)

 In studying brain activity of patients with MDD , it is clear that neurons in the limbic region of the brain, or mood center, are underactive.
 The sluggish brain cells impact overall brain chemistry, throwing it out of whack.

-Deep TMS works by delivering powerful magnetic pulses through the H-coil.
-These magnetic fields induce electrical currents that jump-start the dormant or underactive neurons, and can, over the period of treatment,reset brain chemistry and improve overall mood.
+Deep TMS works by delivering powerful magnetic pulses through the H-coil and into the cerebral cortex.
+These magnetic fields induce electrical currents that jump-start the dormant or underactive neurons, and can, over the period of treatment,reset brain chemistry and improve mood.

 Is dTMS Helmet Therapy for Depression Safe?

 In over 60 clinical studies performed globally, dTMS has been demonstrated to be both safe and effective in relieving the symptoms of depression, producing statistically significant results.
 Because dTMS therapy requires no sedation, there are no serious risks like those associated with anesthesia.

 Deep TMS therapy is very well tolerated by patients.
 In most cases patients experience no adverse effects from the treatment.
 In the few reports where side effects were noted, they involved mild irritation on the scalp or mild to moderate headache.
 In these cases the side effects were transient, resolving as treatment sessions progressed.

 Patients who are deemed to be good candidates for dTMS therapy will be prescribed five 20-minute treatment sessions per week for a period of 4-6 weeks.
 A typical session involves the patient, who is fully alert, being seated comfortably and then fitted with the helmet—thus the name helmet therapy.
 Most patients do not feel any discomfort during the session, and pass the time by listening to their favorite music or watching TV.